ezoapp/Learn-GK-Components/docs/GKComponent-page-listview.md

 - **onRow(callback))**：
   	> When you click on listview item , onRow will be invoke.
-	> First argument of callback is JSON Object.
+	> First argument of callback is JSON object.

           $('#listview').gk().onRow(function(vo) {